Naming Your Vermont LLC

 For example, your LLC might be called Vermont Maple Syrup Tapping Company LLC and you have a chain called Miraculous Maple.
 You should file a Trade/DBA form to let the Vermont Secretary of State know.Incfile's DBA Name Service

 Once you’ve searched for your Vermont business name, checked availability, followed the naming rules and decided whether you need a fictitious name, you can register your VT LLC name.
 There are a couple of ways to do this.

 If you don’t want to form your LLC right now, you can reserve the business name with the Vermont Secretary of State.
 You will need to complete a “Application to Reserve a Specified Business Name” and file it with the VT SOS.
 You do not need to reserve a name if you are forming your business right away.

-- If you’re ready to start your LLC, you can formally file your Articles of Organization with the Vermont SOS, or let Incfile take care of it for you.
+If you’re ready to start your LLC, you can formally file your Articles of Organization with the Vermont SOS, o let Incfile take care of it for you.

 FAQs on Naming Your LLC

 Just go to the business name search tool and enter your proposed business name.
 You can search the register of the Vermont Secretary of State, which will tell you if there are any VT corporations or LLCs with that name.